-Have the Conversation With Your Loved Ones: Before you introduce this topic to others, we highly encourage you to approach it with your loved ones first.
-The Conversation Starter Kit can help.
+Have a conversation about what matters most to you: Before you introduce this topic to others, we highly encourage you to think about it personally and share it with important people in your life first.
+The Conversation Starter Guide can help.

 Types of Community Partners: Types of community partners to consider working with.

-Community Case Studies: Short examples of how people are promoting end-of-life care conversations in their communities.
+Short Community Case Studies: how people are promoting conversations about health care wishes through the end of life in their communities.

 Host an Event

 Organize an event about TCP to gain interest and help spread TCP’s mission:

 New!
 Tips for Facilitating and Teaching about The Conversation Project: This resource shares examples of possible event types, tips and stories from years of experience in the field – from our TCP team members and from hundreds of champions around the globe who have hosted events both virtually and in-person across their communities.

 - Possible Event Types (Overview, Conversation Starter Guide Workshop, Train the Trainer)

 - 10 Things to Think about When Hosting an Event